ComboStrap/dokuwiki-docker/README.md

 ```
 * On Windows, don't bind mount a local directory as volume.
 See [perf](#poor-windows-perf-with-local-directory-volume-)

-On a desktop:
-* Dokuwiki would be available at: http://localhost:8080
+On a desktop, Dokuwiki would be available at: http://localhost:8080 in readonly mode.
-* and the installer at: http://localhost:8080/install.php

-## How to

 ### Choose the installed dokuwiki version